 If you survive an accident but are permanently and totally disabled, personal accident insurance will offer you a payout that will help you to survive your remaining years without working.
 Health insurance will only cover medical bills incurred after the accident, but will not provide you with anything beyond that.

 It should be noted that personal accident insurance only covers you if you are involved in an accident, not if you fall ill or get injured because of natural causes or other reasons that can’t be classified as accidents.
 Health insurance, on the other hand, doesn’t care how you wound up in the hospital (unless the reason is excluded under the policy) and pays your expenses regardless.

-The two can look very similar, since both offer payouts if you die or are totally and permanently disabled.
+Well, what about life insurance?
+This looks very similar to personal accident insurance, since both offer payouts if you die or are totally and permanently disabled.

 Life insurance is broader in coverage, as it offers a payout if you die or become disabled for any reason (except those that are excluded in the policy).
 So basically, life insurance tends to offer better protection.

 That sounds great… but it also tends to be a lot more expensive than personal accident insurance.
 What’s more, insurers may refuse to offer you life insurance if you have pre-existing medical conditions.
 Personal accident insurance is not only cheaper but easier to qualify for.

 Of course, some people choose to have both life and personal accident insurance to ensure their family gets well taken care of if they die or are no longer able to work.

 Verdict: Which is the best personal accident insurance plan?